 This is the responsibility of the faculty hiring the GRA to complete, not the student.

 Effective April 2018, Graduate Contracts will be electronic only, hard copies are no longer necessary.

-- The advisor initiates the contract, digitally signs it, and e-mails it Laura Dallmann.
+- The advisor initiates the contract, digitally signs it, saves it as a PDF, and e-mails the PDF document Laura Dallmann.

 - Laura will review the contract for completeness, check funding, and e-mail the contract to the student.
 Laura will then process the appropriate paperwork.

 - The graduate student will review the contract, digitally sign it and submit it to the Graduate School.
 The student should also copy Laura Dallmann after completing the contract.

 NOTE: the student MUST be enrolled as a student for the duration of the contract during the academic year.

 - IMPORTANT: In the responsibilities section include the funding info.
 If funding is not included, Laura will return the contract.

 - Be sure to complete the performance review date and the date for delivering the form to the Graduate School.